oneohthree/bootify/README.md

 # bootify

-bootify is a Bash script to make USB drives bootables with Windows 7/8 installation files.
-It can be used for boot or UEFI systems.
+bootify is a Bash script to make bootable USB drives with Windows 7/8 installation files.
+It can be used for Boot or UEFI systems.

 ## Dependencies